tundish/blathnaid/blathnaid/book/chapters.rst

 She hitched up her dress a little as she stepped across the cobbles.
 Jack could see that she wore a silver anklet, but came barefoot towards them.

-“Hello, Jack”, she said.
+“Hello, Jack,” she said.
 “Are you going to stay for a while?”

 She took out of her petticoat a roll of linen paper, tied with more of her ribbon.